 Annuitization is converting your retirement savings into a guaranteed stream of annuity payments for a fixed period of time, the rest of your life, or both.
-We’ll go over the various payout options you can choose when annuitizing your annuity contract in this guide.
+This guide will cover the various payout options you can choose when annuitizing your annuity contract.

-The first thing to know is the option to annuitize an annuity is in just about every contract.
+The first thing to know is that the option to annuitize an annuity is in every contract.

-The single premium immediate annuity, two-tiered annuity, and the structured settlement are the only 3 contract types that force you to annuitize your retirement savings.
-The annuity settlement option in structured settlements is typically different from standard annuitized payments.
+The single premium immediate annuity, two-tiered annuity, and structured settlement are the only three contract types that force you to annuitize your retirement savings.
+In structured settlements, the annuity settlement option is typically different from standard annuitized payments.
 For example, the payouts can increase or decrease in the future versus a level payout that does not change.

 The 4th possible income annuity contract that requires annuitization is the Deferred Income Annuity.
 Still, in most products, one can cancel the contract before annuitizing, so there’s no forced income.

-Thirdly, income riders or Guaranteed Lifetime Withdrawal Benefits are not a form of annuitization.
+Lifetime income riders or Guaranteed Lifetime Withdrawal Benefits are not a form of annuitization but provide a similar solution: receiving payments for the rest of your life.
 You can choose an income rider if you do not want to annuitize the annuity and still create a guaranteed income for life.

-So let’s go over your options below and check here for annuities that require you to annuitize your contract.
+So let’s go over your options below and check for annuities requiring you to annuitize your contract.

 Annuitization Payout Options

-Technically there are 7 types of annuitization payout options, but they can vary from product to product.
-Below are the 7 types to help you make a better decision.
+There are seven types of annuitization payout options, but they can vary from product to product.
+Below are the seven types to help you make a better decision.